meteor/meteor/content/ui-ux.md

 {{/momentum}}
 ```

-This looks like it should just work, but there's one problem: Sometimes the rendering system will prefer to simply change an existing component rather than switching it out and triggering the animation system.
-For example in the Todos example app, when you navigate between lists, by default Blaze will try to simply re-render the `Lists_show` component with a new `listId` (a changed argument) rather than pull the old list out and put in a new one.
+This looks like it should just work, but there's one problem: Sometimes the rendering system will prefer to change an existing component rather than switching it out and triggering the animation system.
+For example in the Todos example app, when you navigate between lists, by default Blaze will try to re-render the `Lists_show` component with a new `listId` (a changed argument) rather than pull the old list out and put in a new one.
 This is an optimization that is nice in principle, but that we want to avoid here for animation purposes.
 More specifically, we want to make sure the animation *only* happens when the `listId` changes and not on other reactive changes.

 To do so in this case, we can use a little trick (that is specific to Blaze, although similar techniques apply to other view layers) of using the fact that the `{% raw %}{{#each}}{% endraw %}` helper diffs arrays of strings, and completely re-renders elements when they change.